The Culture Code makes office dysfunction seem fixable

 Author Dan Coyle draws on diverse examples.
-To do his research, he spent time with high-performing organizations like the Internet retailer Zappos to the U.S. Navy Seals, an NBA basketball team.
-By explaining what makes them tick, he shows how some cultures build people up, while others tear them down.
+To do his research, he spent time with high-performing organizations like the Internet retailer Zappos, the U.S. Navy Seals, and an NBA basketball team.
+By explaining what makes successful teams tick, he shows how some cultures build people up, while others tear them down.

 Culture may sometimes seem like “magic,” explains Coyle in the introduction.
 “We sense its presence inside successful businesses, championship teams, and thriving families, and we can sense when it’s absent or toxic . . .
 Yet the inner workings of culture remain mysterious . . .
 We know that it works.
 We just don’t know quite how it works.”

 Like the journalist he is, Coyle deconstructs the mythology.
 He identifies three key leadership skills that can help create a healthy culture:

 - build safety

 - establish purpose

 Then, he thoroughly describes each of those qualities and how to turn them into actions.

 1. Great storytelling